 At each location or venue, you will want to leave a note to your beloved.
 In this note should be a few heartfelt words as well as clues to their next destination.

 Once they’ve made their way through the treasure hunt, you will need to be at the final location, engagement ring in hand, ready to propose.
 It might be nice to have any family or friends present who helped plan the day, ready to celebrate with you.
+However, make sure you know your partner’s choice and taste in jewelry though.
+If you would want to have the perfect proposal, you might want to scourge the internet for various Denver engagement rings (if you are in Denver, Colorado that is) before you go down on one knee.

 Create a Short Film